Atlantic18/skipper-translation/README.md

 # skipper-russian-translation
 Interface in russian for https://www.skipper18.com

-You will only need to downlad the LanguageFiles/texts_ru.qm file containing the released translations.
+You will only need to downlad the texts_ru.qm file containing the released translations.
 Save this file to the defined Skipper directory:
 Operating system	language files location
 OS X	*/Skipper.app/Contents/MacOS